guibfo/cashmachine/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-What it does is you enter an amount and it returns the least amount of notes possible you would take from that amount, considering the availble notes being $100, $50, $20 and $10.

 ### Prerequisites

 You need NodeJS and NPM installed to build the project, fire up the development env, and run tests